 Seattle Distracted Driver Accident Lawyers

 Distracted driving is a major cause of car accidents.
-With the ever-growing popularity of cell phone use and texting, distracted driving is only becoming more prevalent.
+With the ever-growing popularity of cell phones and other devices, distracted driving is only becoming more prevalent.
 Washington officials are doing their part by enforcing cell phone use laws but that is not enough to deter all distracted drivers.
-If a distracted driver has injured you or a loved one in a car crash, do not hesitate to seek the help and counsel of an experienced Seattle distracted driver accident lawyer.
+If a distracted driver has injured you or a loved one in a car crash, do not hesitate to seek the help and counsel of an experienced Seattle car accident attorney.

 The Three Types of Distracted Driving